Senior Leadership Team

 Jodie Howard, Principal/Tumuaki

-I am privileged and excited to be the foundation Principal for our new school, Te Kura O Take Kārara.
-I have lived in Wanaka for 14 years and I feel strongly connected to this area.
-I grew up in Alexandra and had many holidays in Wanaka making the most of what the outdoors has to offer.
+I feel privileged to be the foundation principal of Te Kura O Take Kārara.
+I have lived in Wanaka since 2005 and I feel strongly connected to this area.
+I grew up in Alexandra and had many holidays in Wanaka making the most of what was on offer in the outdoors.
 After spending a few years travelling and teaching overseas, my husband Howie and I decided to make this place home.
-We now have 3 young daughters and we are enjoying nurturing and navigating our way through their growing and learning journeys!
-I was previously the deputy principal at Hawea Flat school where I thoroughly enjoyed my time being amongst wonderful children and families.
+We now have 3 daughters and we are enjoying nurturing and navigating our way through their growing and learning journeys!
+I was previously the deputy principal at Hawea Flat School where I thoroughly enjoyed my time and feel very lucky to continue my professional journey in the Wanaka area.

 Lisa Bailey, Deputy Principal